Severn and Wye Railway: Passenger services on the S&WR

-The S&WR Act of 1872 also authorised passenger operation on the line.
+The Severn and Wye Railway and Canal Act 1872 (35 & 36 Vict. c. cxxiv) also authorised passenger operation on the line.
 The S&WR was slow to implement this but in May 1875 stations were ready at Lydney Junction, Lydney Town, Whitecroft, Parkend, Speech House Road, Drybrook Road, and (possibly) Upper Lydbrook, and on the Coleford branch at Milkwall and Coleford.
 (Passenger excursions had previously been run, with the passengers conveyed in goods vehicles.)

 However the inspection by Col. F. M. Rich of the Board of Trade was disappointing; this was necessary to permit passenger operation, but permission was refused.
 A number of signalling alterations were required, chiefly facing point locks and signal repeaters; in addition, the company had no passenger rolling stock yet.

 A reinspection on 13 August also resulted in refusal, but passenger operation was at last started on 23 September 1875.
 The service ran from Lydney to Lydbrook, with Upper Lydbrook, Lower Lydbrook, Lydbrook Junction added to the list of main line stations.

 The early passenger service consisted of two trains a day throughout from Lydney to Lydbrook and two from Lydney to Coleford.
 There were a number of short workings as well.
 This service was progressively reduced and by 1879 there was only one train a day from Lydney to Lydbrook and Lydney to Coleford, again with some short workings.

 The Coleford branch connection faced away from Lydney.
 Northbound trains from Lydney usually comprised five or six carriages, the rear two of which formed the Coleford portion.
 On arrival at the junction these were detached and, after the Cinderford portion had continued on its way with two others from Coleford, the Coleford branch engine backed onto them.

 The public joined branch trains at Parkend, but the workmen from David & Sant's nearby stoneworks were able to buy tickets from Coleford Junction signal box and board the train from a special platform at the junction.
 By the early 1890s the S&WR were issuing permits for this which enabled the workmen to travel to Milkwall and Coleford at a concessionary fare of 3d.
 It is not clear when this practice was established, but by June 1895 the platform had fallen into a dilapidated condition and had been removed.
 The workmen consequently trespassed on the line and climbed into the train while it was being divided.